 Having distinct credit cards for personal you and professional you makes tracking your business expenses a whole lot easier.
 Come tax season, sorting through your credit card bills and trying to remember which charges were personal and which were professional eats up hours of the day you’d want to spend by actually doing your job.
 (Or relaxing, because you deserve it.)

-Plus, there’s also a 15-month 0% intro APR period, so if you’re just figuring out your cash flow situation, you don’t have to worry about carrying a balance for the majority of the year.
-After your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+Plus, there’s also a 12-month 0% intro APR period on purchases and transfers, so if you’re just figuring out your cash flow situation, you don’t have to worry about carrying a balance for the majority of the year.
+After your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check Amex’s terms and conditions for the latest APR information.

 There’s also no annual fee if you decide you like this business credit card.